Wajima Hiroshi: Sumo career

 He was a great friend and rival of Takanohana, whom he had known since his university days.
 The two were promoted to ōzeki simultaneously in November 1972.

 Fighting style

-Wajima's preferred grip on the mawashi was hidari yotsu (right hand outside, left hand inside), and he was famed for the power of his so-called "golden left arm" which he would use to down his opponents by shitatenage or inner-arm throw.
-His other favourite kimarite included yori-kiri (force out) and tsuri-dashi (lift out).
+Wajima's preferred grip on the mawashi was hidari-yotsu (left hand inside, right hand outside), and he was famed for the power of his so-called "golden left" arm which he would use to down his opponents by shitatenage (underarm throw).
+His other favourite kimarite included yorikiri (frontal force out) and tsuridashi (frontal lift out).

 Retirement from sumo

 Following his retirement Wajima took over as oyakata, or head coach, of Hanakago stable in 1981, having married the eldest daughter of the previous stablemaster (former maegashira Onoumi) who had reached the mandatory retirement age for elders of 65.
 However, his time there as oyakata was controversial.
 He lacked leadership qualities and most unusually did not even live in the stable, preferring to commute.
 Hanakago declined to the point when it did not have any top-division wrestlers left.
 In 1982 his wife attempted suicide and he was demoted from his position as a judge as a result.
 The marriage eventually ended in divorce.
 In 1985 he was pressured by fellow oyakata to resign from the Sumo Association after it emerged that he was heavily in debt due to the failure of his chankonabe restaurant and had put up his share in the Association as collateral on a loan, a practice strictly forbidden.
 The stable folded completely with all its wrestlers transferring to the affiliated Hanaregoma stable.